EhouarnBeriotOConnell/Write-ups/HeroCTF_V3/White_Market/README.md

 Do you want to try?(y/n)
 ```

-We answer yes, and we receive a big chunk of data that looks like this:
+We answer yes(y), and we receive a big chunk of data that looks like this:

 ```
 iVBORw0KGgoAAAANSUhEUgAAAgsAAAEYCAIAAABdlyIxAAAOLElEQVR4nO3caWyUZbvA8bt0E2WvoiJGgy[...]